peteroupc/peteroupc.github.io/randomfunc.md

     For example, a custom distribution's PDF, `PDF`, is `exp(-abs(x*x*x))`, and the exponential distribution's PDF, `PDF2`, is `exp(-x)`.
 The exponential PDF "dominates" the other PDF (at every `x` 0 or greater) if we multiply it by 1.5, so that `PDF2` is now `1.5 * exp(-x)`.
 Now we can generate numbers from our custom distribution by sampling exponential points until a point falls within `PDF`.
 This is done by generating `n = -ln(RNDU01ZeroOneExc())` until `PDF(n) >= RNDRANGEMaxExc(0, PDF2(n))`.

 3. If many random numbers from the given PDF need to be generated, then a so-called _Markov-chain Monte Carlo_ (MCMC) algorithm can be used, with the disadvantage that the resulting random numbers will not be chosen independently of each other.
-MCMC algorithms include Metropolis&ndash;Hastings and slice sampling(Neal 2003)<sup>[**(31)**](#Note31)</sup>.
+MCMC algorithms include Metropolis&ndash;Hastings and slice sampling (Neal 2003)<sup>[**(22)**](#Note22)</sup>.
 The [**Python sample code**](https://peteroupc.github.io/randomgen.zip) includes methods called `mcmc` and `mcmc2` that implement Metropolis&ndash;Hastings for PDFs that take single numbers or two-dimensional points, respectively, and a method called `slicesample` that implements slice sampling.

 If both **a PDF and a uniform random variable in the interval \[0, 1\) (`randomVariable`)** are given, then the following technique, among other possible techniques, can be used: Create `list` and `weights` as given in method 1, then divide each item in `weights` by the sum of `weights`'s items, then generate [**`ContinuousWeightedChoice(list, weights)`**](#Continuous_Weighted_Choice) (except that method is modified to use `value = randomVariable` rather than `value = RNDRANGEMaxExc(0, sum)`).